lumeland/lume.land/plugins/redirects.md

 - **html:** It's the default value.
 It creates an html page for each old url with a `<meta http-equiv="refresh" content="0; url="...">` tag.
 This method doesn't require any server configuration.
+The generated pages have the variable `isRedirect=true`.
 - **json:** To create the `_redirects.json` JSON file with all redirects, compatible with the [redirects](../docs/core/server.md#redirects) middleware, which works on Deno Deploy.